Tools of the Trade

 These guys turn Wordpress into something much easier to use and customise.
 I was undecided about buying it because it seemed like a lot of money at the time (that was before I made more than a few dollars a month) but the thing that pushed me over the edge was the Facebook group.
 They answer questions, give out free modules and tips.
 It's really great.
 They will release a new version soon that looks pretty amazing - I plan to write a full review at that time.

-With this, you buy the basis Genesis code then add on a 'skin' - that's how I understand it, anyway.
+With this, you buy the basis Genesis code then add on a 'skin'.
 My partner in the authority site project wanted to use it.
-I pushed for Squarespace but we ended up on Wordpress because it has the most plugins and flexibility and I have to say I do really like the theme.
-If you're going to make a lot of sites you wouldn't regret buying the full package.
+I pushed for Squarespace but we ended up on Wordpress/Genesis because it has the most plugins and flexibility and I have to say I do really like the set up.
+If you're going to make a lot of sites you won't regret buying the full package.

-- Textbroker - I use one guy here for my tech articles.
+Textbroker - I use one guy here for my tech articles.
 He's expensive but I never have to change a single word so it saves time.
 You can try writers at different qualities and when you find one you like give them work directly.
 Annoying interface, though.
+Update - used properly, Textbroker is a real winner.
+Good content delivered fast.
+Find writers you like and work with them directly, or use the pool and mostly get good stuff.

-- Upwork - I used this to offer various jobs - people apply and you can choose who to work with.
+Upwork - I used this to offer various jobs - people apply and you can choose who to work with.
 Interface was unwieldy last time I checked.
+Update - haven't used this for over a year.
+Update 2 - I found an awesome programmer via Upwork who coded some games for me to use in my online course.

-- People Per Hour - Had good results with this when I was getting started but since then it seems to have got more expensive.
+People Per Hour - Had good results with this when I was getting started but since then it seems to have got more expensive.
 Might be my imagination though.
+Update - haven't used this for over a year.

 If you use copyrighted images (on purpose or not) there's a slight risk of you being sued - Getty seem to have a business model very much like Nigerian 401 scammers - they blast out copyright image claims and most people are too afraid to question it or fight back.
 It's all very shady.